joshuaboniface/remote-faster-whisper/README.md

 ## Configuration Options

-The configuration file `config.yaml` is divided into three main sections: `daemon:` controls the Flask API daemon itself; `faster_whisper:` controls the Faster Whisper transcription library; and `transformations:` which define transfomrations to make on the output text.
+The configuration file `config.yaml` is divided into three main sections: `daemon:` controls the Flask API daemon itself; `faster_whisper:` controls the Faster Whisper transcription library; and `transformations:` which define transformations to make on the output text.

 #### `daemon` -> `listen`